Natural Hair Queen

 Co-washing Your Hair

-You still need to use shampoo to thoroughly cleanse the hair and scalp, it’s best to use a sulfate-free moisture rich shampoo so your hair won’t be dry once you’re done with this phase of your wash day.
+You still need to use shampoo to thoroughly cleanse the hair, it’s best to use a sulfate-free moisture rich shampoo such as

-Be sure to follow all shampoo stage with a deep conditioning treatment with mild heat and essential oils.
+Be sure to follow all shampoos with a deep conditioning treatment, like

 Follow all shampoo and deep conditioning treatment with the LOC method.
 This moisture technique will help your 4c natural hair seal in moisture.